 What works perfectly for one company may not fit for you, your industry, or your workflow processes.
-So to help break it all down for you, here’s how Sage X3 vs NetSuite – two of the most popular ERP solutions on the market today – stack up.
+So to help break it all down for you, here’s how Sage X3 vs Oracle NetSuite – two of the most popular ERP solutions on the market today – stack up.

-Note: Because features, functions, and technology are constantly changing, we recommend full diligence that matches your business requirements with the software capabilities to select the best solution.
+Note: Because features, functions, and technology are constantly changing, we recommend complete due diligence that matches your business requirements with the software capabilities to select the best solution.
 If you have questions about specific capabilities, it’s suggested to secure proof via a software demonstration.

 Deployment and Installation

-While NetSuite prides itself on being a purely cloud-based ERP solution, Sage X3 allows freedom of choice.
+While Oracle NetSuite prides itself on being a purely cloud-based ERP solution, Sage X3 allows freedom of choice.
 Sage X3 can be run on-premises, privately hosted or in the cloud (as a hosted subscription solution).
 With Sage X3, you control where your data resides and who manages it.

 Sage X3 is a native web-based application.
 So whether you decide to run Sage X3 on-premises or “in the cloud” you can expect it to look and work the same way no matter where you are (in the office or away), what device you use (laptop, mobile phone, tablet, etc), or which web browser you prefer (Internet Explorer, Google Chrome, Firefox, Safari, etc.).

 Flexibility, Customization and Ownership

-With Sage X3, you own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.
+With Sage X3, you can own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.

-With SaaS (software-as-a-service) solutions such as NetSuite, you are simply “renting” the right to use the software which means customizations could be out of the question.
-So if NetSuite does everything you need out-of-the-box, it’s not an issue until you want to cancel your contract.
+With SaaS (software-as-a-service) solutions such as Oracle NetSuite, you are simply “renting” the right to use the software which means customizations could be out of the question.
+If Oracle NetSuite does everything you need out-of-the-box, software subscription is not an issue until you want to cancel your contract.